 There are many reasons to NOT create a microsite for SEO.
 First, it’s harder to actually build up multiple sites.
 It takes a lot of time and a lot of effort to create and optimize the content for such a small site.
 The steps that you took to set up your main site still apply here, and they can take just as long.
 Sure, the microsite may have fewer pages, but it still takes a long time to get the site to the point where it looks nice enough for visitors.
 Can you imagine going through the same long process for more than one site?

-Having a lot of microsites also mean that your content is spread out.
+Having a lot of microsites also mean that your business’s content is spread out.
 The search engines rank sites well that have lots of good, quality content.
 If your content is spread out across five different sites, they are all less valuable than if it had been located on one site.
-The search engines also put a lot of emphasis on trust, meaning that the age of the domain is a ranking factor.
-Since your main site
+Your content is better off gaining momentum on your main site

 While microsites can serve legitimate purposes, it’s not recommended to use them solely for SEO.
 For SEO, focus on getting your main site ranking by doing a better job at producing quality, well optimized content and building relevant links.
 It’s much better to ensure that you have one good site rather than a bunch of only OK sites.

 Categorized in: SEO